-- (A) Step I. After first attempting to resolve the grievance informally, the Association or any employee (with notice to the Association) may claim a breach of this Agreement (in writing) to the employee's immediate supervisor within fifteen (15) days from the occurrence thereof, or from the employee's knowledge thereof.
+- (A) Step 1.
+After first attempting to resolve the grievance informally, the Association or any employee (with notice to the Association) may claim a breach of this Agreement (in writing) to the employee's immediate supervisor within fifteen (15) days from the occurrence thereof, or from the employee's knowledge thereof.
 The notice shall include: - 1.
 A statement of the grievance and relevant facts; - 2.
 Provision of this Agreement violated; and - 3.
 Remedy sought.

-The supervisor shall respond to the grievance in writing within five (5) days of receipt of the written grievance, with a copy to the Association.
+The supervisor shall respond to the grievance in writing within ten (10) days of receipt of the written grievance, with a copy to the Association.

-- (B) Step II.
-If the grievance remains unresolved, it may be submitted to the Sheriff within fifteen (15) days from the date the supervisor's response was due.
-The Sheriff may meet with the aggrieved party, who may request Association representation at the hearing.
-The Sheriff shall respond to the grievance (in writing) within seven (7) days of receipt of the grievance, with a copy to the Association. - (C) Step III.
+- (B) Step 2.
+If the grievance remains unresolved, it may be submitted to the Sheriff within ten (10) days from the date the supervisor's response was due.
+The Sheriff may meet with the aggrieved party and their, Association representative at the hearing.
+The Sheriff shall respond to the grievance (in writing) within ten (10) days of receipt of the grievance, with a copy to the Association. - (C) Step 3.
 If a grievance still remains unsettled, the Association may (within ten (10) days after the reply of the Sheriff is due) serve notice of its intention to arbitrate the grievance.
-Such notice shall be in writing and delivered to the Sheriff. - (D) Arbitration.
-After the grievance has been so submitted, the parties or their representatives shall jointly request a list of seven (7) Oregon/Washington American Arbitration Association (AAA) and/or Federal Mediation and Conciliation Service (FMCS) arbitrators from the Employment Relations Board.
-The parties shall select an arbitrator from the list by such method as they may jointly elect or, if they are unable to agree on such method, then by the method of alternate striking of names, with the first strike being determined by lot.
-The final name left on the list shall be the arbitrator.
-Nothing in this section shall prohibit the parties from agreeing upon a permanent arbitrator or a permanent list, or an arbitrator for a particular grievance.
+Such notice shall be in writing and delivered to the Sheriff.